This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 I don’t think anything smells more reminiscent of growing up than party mix.
 I knew the seasons were changing as soon as I started to smell that buttery, garlicky, and Worcestershire-filled scent emanating from the kitchen.

 The original recipe was posted in an advertisement in Life magazine in the 1950s.
-Recipes were often included as part of an ad to help push a certain product.
+Recipes were often included in ads to promote a specific product.
 I always wonder if the first person who actually made party mix from the recipe thought it was odd, but decided to give it a try anyway.
-Maybe once they made it, their eyes bulged out and they exclaimed that this was the best thing ever!
+Maybe once they made it, their eyes bulged out, and they exclaimed that this was the best thing ever!
 Honestly, I still have that reaction sometimes.

 Baking pan sitting on white surface filled with cereal pieces and pretzels all toasted slightly in the oven

-My grandma was a perfector of anything she made.
+My grandma was a perfectionist of anything she made.
 In her later years, she didn’t make as much as she always had, but the recipes she did make were always perfect.
 Party mix was one of them.
-Each ingredient was important and it was one of the few times that name brand varieties were important to her.
+Each ingredient was important, and it was one of the few times that name-brand varieties were important to her.

 Close up view of piece of Corn Chex cereal sitting on top of other pieces of cereal and pretzels, all browned in the oven